Columbia-DESDR/Sliders-ethiopia/README.md

-# desdr-ethiopia-demo
+# Sliders Ethiopia Deployment

- This is a public demonstration of the DESDR system for Ethiopia.
-The demo includes real data sources for `Chirps` and `administrative regions`.
-The queries are indicative of real queries in terms of complexity, but they may not match the analyses that will be used in a full deployment.
+Sliders is a web-based analytics platform designed for stakeholders including government officials, researchers, and policymakers who develop insurance programs.
+This deployment serves as a public demonstration of the DESDR system, adapted for Ethiopia.
+It utilizes actual data from Chirps and Ethiopia's administrative regions.
+The included queries demonstrate the potential for complex real-world data analysis but are illustrative and may differ from those used in full operational deployment.

+For more information on the original Sliders platform, visit the [original repository](https://github.com/Columbia-DESDR/Sliders).